thierrysammour/LARD-CesiumSim/README.md

 # 🚀 LARD - CesiumSim

 This project provides a backend server to remotely control a CesiumJS 3D globe instance and capture rendered frames.
+It serves as a sub-component of [LARD](https://github.com/deel-ai/LARD), a dataset generation framework for aircraft visual landing.

+It uses a backend server to remotely control a CesiumJS 3D globe instance and capture rendered frames.
 It uses a Flask-SocketIO server for real-time, bidirectional communication and a simple RESTful API for control.

 This system is ideal for applications requiring automated scene generation, data collection, and simulation in a geospatial context.